elesiuta/picosnitch/README.md

 # picosnitch
 - Monitors your system to notify you whenever a program makes its first remote network connection (while picosnitch has been running)
 - Or when the sha256 changes for one of these programs
-- Logs and config are stored in ~/.config/picosnitch/snitch.json
+- Connection logs and config are stored in ~/.config/picosnitch/snitch.json
+- Error log is stored in ~/.config/picosnitch/error.log
 - Inspired by programs such as:
   - GlassWire
   - Little Snitch